 WHAT WE DO

 We are philanthropists.

 CIN is a national network of giving circles.
-A giving circle is a group who pool their personal time, talents, and treasure to address social issues in their communities using thoughtful giving strategies.
+A giving circle is a group who pool their personal time, talents, treasure and testimony to address social issues impacting their communities using thoughtful giving strategies.
 The activities of a giving circle include grant making, advocacy and public education as complementary ways to demystify philanthropy by making it accessible and more democratic to everyday people.
 CIN understands the importance of guiding African Americans and people of color to the supply side of philanthropy and to be the first investors in their communities.

 Investing on the supply side of philanthropy by using time, talent and treasure.
 CIN cultivates a new cadre of philanthropic leaders from communities of color that acknowledge their civic responsibility and embrace their power to influence the community change.

 Creating a culture where knowledge and education are fundamental.
 CIN provides learning opportunities that explore the history of community philanthropy and provide knowledge on strategic giving – giving with a goal.